phpdata/documentation-templates/api-restful/template.md

 #### [HEAD] Get resource

 This is similar to a **GET** a single resource but no body is returned.
+An example of the use of this RESTful Vert, is to check weather a Resource has changed without actually get the Resource body (caching)

 [HEAD] `/uri/[id]`